Shiva-Karimi-research/numerical-analysis-of-volterra-delay-equations/README.md

-# Numerical Analysis of Volterra Delay Differential Equations
+# Numerical Analysis of Delay Differential Equations with Applications in Computational Modeling and AI
-### Convergence and Error Study Using Collocation-Based Methods
+## Convergence and Error Analysis using Collocation-Based Methods

-This project presents a collocation-based numerical framework for solving Volterra delay differential equations, with a focus on convergence analysis and error behavior under varying delay parameters.
+This work is particularly relevant to AI and machine learning, where delay differential equations and dynamical systems play a key role in modeling temporal dependencies, stability of learning algorithms, and continuous-time representations in neural networks.

 ---